kevfev/AutomanPy/README.md

 photo_url = "https://docs.google.com/uc?id=1ZQ-oL8qFt2tx_T_-thev2O4dsugVbKI2"

 # make AutoMan object
-# 'suppress_output' is a string argument for setting the how much output
-# from the RPC server to print to stdout. current valid values are
+# 'suppress_output' sets the how much output from the RPC server to print to stdout. current valid values are
-# 	"all" 	- suppress all output from rpc server
+# 		"all" 	- suppress all output
-# 	"none"	- show all output  from rpc server
+# 		"none "	- show all output

+# 'loglevel' sets the the logging level for Automan. valid values are
+#		'debug' - debug level
+#		'info' 	- information level (default)
+#		'warn' 	- warnings only
+#		'fatal' - fatal messages only

-a = Automan(adapter, server_addr='localhost',port=50051,suppress_output="none")
+a = Automan(adapter, server_addr='localhost',port=50051,suppress_output="none", loglevel='fatal')

 estim = a.estimate(text = "How many cars are in this parking lot?",
 	budget = 6.00,
 	title = "Car Counting",
 	confidence_int = 10,
-#	question_timeout_multiplier = 5,# uncomment to set time in min. for the question to timeout on mturk, good for testing purposes
+#	question_timeout_multiplier = 40,# uncomment to set question to timeout on mturk, good for testing purposes, set no less than 40. see docs for more detail
 	image_url = photo_url)

 if(estim.isConfident()):